-There is no rule saying the container has to break.
-All freezing water does is increase the pressure inside the container.
-Higher pressure may cause a different type of ice crystal to form.
+There is no rule stating the container has to break when the water is frozen.
+All freezing water does is increase the building pressure inside the container.
+The higher pressure may not cause the container to break, but it does cause a different type of ice crystal to form inside.

-So the answer is that the water still turns into ice; however, if it genuinely cannot break the bonds of the container it is trapped inside, it turns into a very different kind of ice than we’re used to seeing.
+So the answer to the question is that the water still turns into ice, but if it truly cannot break the bonds of the container, it is trapped inside under certain circumstances, it turns into a very different kind of ice than we’re often used to seeing.

-We currently know of 15 different solid phases of water, aka ice, with each type being distinct due to differing density and internal structure.
-The form you’re likely most familiar with is Hexagonal Ice which is what happens when water freezes normally under regular conditions.
-If you keep lowering the temperature of Hexagonal ice, it eventually becomes Cubic Ice; tweak the temperature and pressure further and you can create more kinds — Ice II, Ice III all the way up to Ice XV.
+Scientists currently know of 15 different solid phases of water, with all of them being called “ice.”
+Each type of solid phase or ice is distinct due to the different density and internal structure of molecules found in the water.
+The form of ice you’re likely most familiar with is Hexagonal Ice, which is what forms when water normally freezes under regular conditions without constrictions.
+If one keeps lowering the temperature of Hexagonal ice in the freezer, it eventually becomes Cubic Ice, and when you tweak the temperature and pressure further, you will be able to create more kinds, like Ice II, Ice III, all the way up to Ice XV.

 Why does water expand when it is turned to ice?